FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 (iv)

-Circulated, report of the Chairperson of the **Community, Leisure, Arts, Heritage and**

-**Culture** Strategic Policy Committee dated 15th May, 2025, in relation to meeting of the
+Circulated, report of the Chairperson of the **Community, Leisure, Arts, Heritage andCulture** Strategic Policy Committee dated 15th May, 2025, in relation to meeting of the

 Committee held on 14th May, 2025.